Sidebar Site Navigation

 Step 2: Apply to Professional Studies

 - Instructional Technology Informed Consent Agreement

-- Three letters of recommendation (use the attached form)
+- Three letters of recommendation via the admissions portal

 - A personal statement (five double spaced type written page maximum)